 A trout’s diet in winter is mostly made up of aquatic insects and aquatic worms which means most of your tactics are going to involve some nymph fly fishing with a weighted fly and a strike indicator too.
 Trout will take the fly so subtly in winter that without a strike indicator, you’re going to miss a lot of fish.

 This means you’ll want your 10ft euro nymphing fly rod with a floating fly line and a double nymph rig for 90% of your winter angling.

-The flies you want to have in your box include Prince nymphs, Copper John, Perdigon nymph, Girdle Bug, and the ever-faithful Woolly Bugger.
-All of these flies work great as a point fly in a larger size of 8-12 and as a dropper with small flies in sizes 16-20.
+The flies you want to have in your box include prince nymph, copper john, Perdigon nymph, Girdle Bug, and the ever-faithful woolly bugger.
+All of these winter trout flies work great as a point fly in a larger size of 8-12 and as a dropper with small flies in sizes 16-20.

 Can You Go Dry Fly Fishing In Winter?

-Yes, anglers can have some great moments casting a dry fly to rising fish during the winter.
+Yes, anglers can have some great moments casting winter dry flies.
 You’re not going to get very large bugs hatching in the winter, but you will find a consistent midge hatch on some rivers, and on warmer days, the Baetis mayflies might even make an appearance too, especially on sunny days.